rqinix/TNTCoin/README.md

 > [!IMPORTANT]
 > **Requirement:** Enable "Beta APIs" in your world settings for this add-on to function correctly.
+> **Version:** This add-on is designed for Minecraft BE/PE version **1.21.22**.
+Ensure your game is updated to this version or later for the best experience.

 **_Show your support by giving it a ⭐!_**
 - [Download Resource Pack](https://github.com/rqinix/RP-TNT-Coin/releases)
 - [Download Behavior Pack](https://github.com/rqinix/BP-TNT-Coin/releases)

+> **Note:** After importing the TNT Coin Resource Pack and Behavior Pack into Minecraft, make sure to move them from the `resource_packs` and `behavior_packs` folders to the `development_resource_packs` and `development_behavior_packs` folders in the `com.mojang` directory.
+This ensures that any changes you make during development are reflected immediately in-game.

 > **Note:** This is an early release, so you might encounter some unexpected behavior.
 We appreciate your patience and feedback as we continue to improve TNT Coin!